nbrest/kamehouse/README.md

 The frontend and mobile app is built in plain `javascript/typescript` mostly without using frameworks like vue, angular or react

+The desktop app is built with `python` using `pyqt5` to render the ui components

 Follow the readme on each module to see the functionality done by each of them

 The project uses **Maven** for building and deployment.